 Deveny has written for the Logie Awards, the Aria Music Awards and co-wrote the 2005 AFI Awards with Russell Crow.
 She famously took on Roman Catholic Cardinal George Pell at the Sydney Opera House in the Festival of Dangerous Ideas.
 Deveny is widely considered one of the most gifted, versatile and prolific writers in Australia.
 Her voice ranges from polemic to compassionate, stand up to sermon, joke writer to speech writer and from cultural terrorist to cultural therapist.
 You’ll find her everywhere from Sydney Opera House to Splendour In The Grass.
 She is the creator of the Gunnas Writing Masterclass.

-Deveny with Jane Caro and Leslie Cannold, is one of the co-founders of No Chicks No Excuses, a website dedicated to redress the lack of female voices in public life by providing a data base of women availible to speak, write, advise or consult on any subject.
+Deveny with Jane Caro and Leslie Cannold, was one of the co-founders of No Chicks No Excuses, a website dedicated to redress the lack of female voices in public life by providing a data base of women available to speak, write, advise or consult on any subject.

 Catherine has been flat out performing, speaking, teaching, hosting, producing, mentoring and consulting professionally for 25 years.
-She wrote over 1000 columns for The Age but you’ll now find her writing in places like Guardian, The Stick, Paper Sea Quarterly and ABC The Drum among other places.
+She wrote over 1000 columns for The Age but you’ll now find her writing in places like Guardian, The Stick, Paper Sea Quarterly and ABC Online, The Drum among other publications.
 She also contributes to books like Destroying The Joint, From The Outer, Stamping Ground and Mothermorphosis.

 In August 2012 she appeared in the Emmy award winning Go Back To Where You Came From on SBS television with Angry Anderson and Peter Reith.